UrbanCompass/hnvm/README.md

 Because `nvm` doesn't support [`fish`](https://fish.sh) 😅.
 This project also focuses on individual projects or packages declaring versions of node to use, as opposed to switching globally between different versions.
 It results in a simpler setup with far less code.

+### Integration Tests

+NOTE: The tests hit live npm registry servers and go through the process of downloading multiple copies of node.
+Do not run in bandwidth-constrained environments!

+Tests for HNVM are written with [jest](https://jestjs.io/) and require node 14.4.0 or higher (protip: use hnvm to test hnvm 😉).
+To run the tests, `cd test/ && npm install && npm test`